The 2020 package is a set of laws passed to ensure the EU meets its climate and energy targets for the year 2020.

 The package sets three key targets:

 The targets were set by EU leaders in 2007 and enacted in legislation in 2009.
-They are also headline targets of the Europe 2020 strategy for smart, sustainable and inclusive growth.

 The EU is taking action in several areas to meet the targets.